 This practice generally means our bank account gets slowly bigger from March until June, goes down a bit during summer vacation, and slowly climbs up again from August until December.
 I like to make our TFSA contributions in January (front-loading) and RRSP contributions in February so it ends up all sort of evening itself out nicely.

 It's great because I don't keep track of any expenses during the year.
 Sure we watch what we spend like we always have, but that just becomes habit.
-The biggest thing is we save religiously and always always pay off our credit cards each month.
-Being debt free is what allows us to save the way we do.
+The biggest thing is we save religiously and stay debt-free.

 Starting to Reverse Budget